JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 <a name="run-in-ide"></a>
 ## Running the application

-Usually, a native binary can be compiled as _debug_ with more debug information and fewer optimizations and _release_, where optimizations are enabled, and there is no (or at least less) debug information available.
+Usually, a native binary can be compiled as _debug_ with more debug information and fewer optimizations, and _release_ where optimizations are enabled and there is no (or at least less) debug information available.
 The binary files are created in the `build/bin/native/debugExecutable` or `build/bin/native/releaseExecutable` folders respectively.
 The file has a `.kexe` extension on Linux and macOS and an `.exe` extension on Windows.
 Use the following command to instruct the build to produce binaries: